-At its heart is a love story of sorts: the country girl Manon arrives in Paris on her way to a convent, but falls in love and elopes with the penniless poet Des Grieux.
-However, the prospect of a life of luxury as the mistress of the rich, reptilian Monsieur GM proves too attractive to pass on.
-Manon leaves her lover and sets off for the demi-monde of Paris.
+At its heart is a love story: the country girl Manon arrives in Paris on her way to a convent, but falls in love and elopes with the penniless student Des Grieux.
+However, the prospect of a life of luxury as the mistress of the rich Monsieur GM entices Manon to leave her lover and set off for the demi-monde of Paris.

 Age Guidance: 14+